 There are countless children in orphanages in Colombia who have lost parents due to civil conflict and HIV/AIDS.
 While others are abandoned due to extreme poverty, parental drug abuse or arrest.
 Still others are left without homes and parental care after serving time as child combatants.

 Most of these children have little hope for adoption because they are “older” (more than 6 years old).
 Exacerbating the problem is the stigma that Colombian society assigns to these children and Colombia adoption.

-Colombia kids in orphanages are emancipated from the child welfare system at age 18.
+Colombia orphans are emancipated from the child welfare system at age 18.
 Most leave the orphanages in Colombia without a high school education, unable to support themselves and with no caring adult to guide them.